jlkiri/use-animate-presence/README.md

 # Recipes

-## Popup notifications
+## Toast notifications

-You can easily create nice popup notifications with this library.
+You can easily create nice toast notifications with this library.

 ![popup](./assets/smooth-popup.gif)